|| VIRGINIA SHRM STATE COUNCIL respects

 may have regarding our privacy statement.

-SHRM partners for the fourth year with Virginia Business Magazine and The
+SHRM partners for the fifth year with Virginia Business Magazine and The

 Virginia Chamber of Commerce to bring you a state-wide survey and competition.